UNC Greensboro Spartans men's basketball: 2011-2021: Sustained Success Under Wes Miller

 The 2018–2019 Spartans enjoyed what was arguably their most successful season under Wes Miller.
-The team went 29–7, finishing 2nd in the Southern Conference and receiving the #1 overall seed in the NIT tournament where they beat Campbell in the First Round before losing to eventual tournament runners-up Lipscomb.
+The team went 29–7, finishing 2nd in the Southern Conference and receiving the #1 overall seed in the NIT tournament where they beat Campbell University in the first round before losing to eventual tournament runners-up Libscomb University.

-On April 14, 2021, Miller left UNC Greensboro to become the head men's basketball coach at the University of Cincinnati.
+On April 14, 2021, Miller left UNCG to become the head men's basketball coach at the University of Cincinnati.

-2021-Present: After Wes Miller
+2021-Present: Mike Jones Era

-On April 19, 2021, UNC Greensboro hired Mike Jones as head men's basketball coach.
+On April 19, 2021, UNCG hired Mike Jones as head men's basketball coach.

-Retired numbers
+Retired Numbers

-The Spartans have retired three jersey numbers.
+Isaiah Miller #1

+Miller is first all-time in steals at UNCG with 315, second in field goals with 831, and third in career points with 1,967 career.
+He led the SoCon in steals for three consecutive seasons from 2018-21, and sits second all-time in the history of the conference.
+Miller finished his collegiate career at UNCG ranked fourth in scoring average at 14.9 points per game.
+After leading the Spartans to a SoCon Regular Season and Tournament title in 2021, he become the only UNCG men's basketball player to appear in multiple NCAA Tournaments.

+He was later named the Bob Waters SoCon Male Athlete of the Year, the first Spartan to ever win the award.
+He was also named SoCon Coaches' and Media Player of the Year two times (2019-20 and 2020-21) - only the second player in conference history to do so - and SoCon Defensive Player of the Year in each of his final three seasons.

 Scott Hartzell #5

 Hartzell was inducted into the UNCG Athletics Hall of Fame in 2006.
 He led UNCG in three-point field goals, three-point shooting percentage, and free throw shooting percentage all four seasons he played.
 He graduated in 1996 as the school's all-time leader in points at 1,539 and assists at 552.
-Though those marks have since been eclipsed, he still holds the UNCG records for career three-point field goal percentage (43.9%).
+Though those marks have since been eclipsed, he still holds the UNCG record for career three-point field goal percentage (43.9%).

 In 1995–96, Hartzell led the Spartans to their first NCAA men's basketball tournament appearance after winning the 1996 Big South Championship.
 During that memorable run, Hartzell ran his streak of consecutive games with a three-point field goal to 42 straight.